Master of Science in Medical Education Curriculum

 Curricular Pathways: 1-year accelerated or 2-year traditional?

-The MSMEd curriculum is delivered as 12 courses over a trimester format, which includes Summer, Fall, and Spring Semesters.
+The MSMEd curriculum is delivered as 13 courses over a trimester format of Summer, Fall, and Spring Semesters.

-• The traditional two-year pathway requires students to complete two courses per trimester over two years and is designed for those who have other commitments (e.g. residents, dual enrolled students, working practitioners).
+- The traditional two-year pathway requires students to complete two courses per trimester over two years and is intended for those who have other commitments (e.g. residents, dual enrolled students, working practitioners).

-• The accelerated one-year pathway requires students to “double up” on coursework – students must complete four courses per trimester.
-This accelerated pathway is for those students who desire full-time graduate student status and have less outside time commitments (e.g. gap-year graduates, transitional rotating interns, full-time graduate students).
+- The accelerated one-year pathway requires students to “double up” on coursework – students must complete four courses per trimester.
+This accelerated pathway is intended for those students that have less outside time commitments (e.g. gap-year students).

 How is learning assessed?

-Students learning is assessed through coursework submitted online.
-These assignments include scholarly writing assignments, application papers, forum discussions, written examinations, master’s thesis, and participation in the PRIME Conference.
-In the spirit of distance education and the competency-based education model, flexibility in assignment due dates are permitted to make learning success a priority.
+Learning is assessed through coursework submitted online.
+These assignments include scholarly writing assignments, forum discussions, and the master’s thesis.
+In the spirit of distance education and the competency-based education model, flexibility in assignment due dates is permitted to make learning success a priority.

-The first step in the application process is to complete an online inquiry here: portal.lecom.edu/ICS/MS_in_Medical_Education_Inquiry.jnz
+The first step in the application process is to complete an online inquiry here: https://lecom.my.site.com/apply

 Accreditation

-LECOM received full approval for the Master of Science in Medical Education programs from the Commonwealth of Pennsylvania State Board of Education.
+LECOM’s Master of Science in Medical Education program is fully accredited by the Commonwealth of Pennsylvania State Board of Education.